I was a thumb sucker. I needed soothing right from the start.

 Research has determined there are three different emotion regulation systems:

-- Threat system: The ability to detect and respond to danger.
+The ability to detect and respond to danger quickly and efficiently.

-- Soothing system: Cultivating an inner calmness, a sense of well-being.
+Relaxing, rejuvenating, cultivating an inner calmness and a sense of well-being.

 Compassion is being aware of others’ distress and having the desire to alleviate it.
 Self-compassion means not judging, but accepting yourself, especially in difficult circumstances.
 When you’re hard on yourself, you expect others to be critical of you as well.
 When you accept yourself, this fear of being judged declines.
 Self-compassion can be tricky, especially when entertaining harsh mental chatter.